What is Deferred Comp?

 - Pre-tax deposits allow you to accumulate more money over time than after-tax deposits.

 A Roth 457 account is funded with salary that has already been taxed.
 This may prove to be advantageous for two reasons:

 - No taxes are due on withdrawals from the account taken during retirement.

 - The growth in the account is not taxable.

 Deferred compensation was intended by congress to be a retirement plan as opposed to a short-term savings plan.
-Hence, your funds may not be withdrawn until you have separated service from your employer unless approved for an emergency withdrawal or you are eligible to secure a loan on part of your balance.
+Hence, your funds may not be withdrawn until you have separated service from your employer, suffered a qualified emergency, reached age 59 1/2 or you are eligible to secure a loan on part of your balance.

 Am I eligible to participate?

 Any permanent County/ARC employee or elected official may participate in a deferred compensation plan.
 Enrollment takes place provided that an agreement to defer compensation not yet earned is completed and turned in to payroll prior to the first day of the coverage month.
 This means that when opening a new account, your first paycheck deduction/deferred comp contribution will occur the calendar month following submission of your enrollment form/application.